Peter N. Ellef

 Peter N. Ellef (born July 23, 1944) is a businessman, white collar criminal, and former public servant from Connecticut.
 He was the Chief of Staff to former Republican Connecticut Governor John Rowland, who would later serve one year and a day in prison after pleading guilty to corruption charges of accepting bribes.
 He was known as the “Wizard of Oz” for his ability to wield power behind the scenes.

 Early life and education

 Peter Ellef was born Peter Nicholas Eleftheriadis in Athens, Greece on July 23, 1944, to an American mother trapped by WWII.
 He was sent to live with his Grandmother in Greenwich, Connecticut, in 1948, he became an American citizen in 1955.
 He attended Greenwich High School and then The Citadel, graduating in 1967.
 He married Daryl Shellhammer in 1966.
-The couple have three adopted children.
+The couple have three children.

 Pre-political career

 Ellef served in the United States Air Force from 1967 to 1972.
 He flew 144 combat missions during the Vietnam War, including classified ones against targets in Laos and Cambodia.

 Immediately before getting involved in Connecticut politics Ellef worked at Cigna.